-The Communication Department at George Mason University encourages and supports students who wish to complete an internship in a range of communication positions.
-Internships offer students opportunities to gain valuable work experience, earn academic credit, and help obtain the tools needed to enter the professional world.
-Internships offer students the bridge to the workforce.
+The Communication Department at George Mason University encourages and supports students who wish to complete an internship in a range of communication related positions, while earning academic credit.
+Internships act as a bridge to the workforce by offering students opportunities to gain valuable work experience, and obtain the tools needed to enter a professional environment.

 The internship program pairs career management course work with the internship learning experience.
 Communication majors and minors spend approximately ten hours each week during the semester working with a sponsored on-campus or off-campus organization.
 Interns perform communication related supervised work.
 Positions can be paid or unpaid.
 The course can be taken a second time for academic credit.

 The Washington, D.C. region has a wide range of internship opportunities.
 Students can work with a large corporation, small company or association.
 Communication internship related fields include: journalism, social media, marketing, public relations, sports, health, science, government, politics, public policy, education, research, human resources, administration, radio and television production.

 Past and present internships include: the White House, the U.S Congress, national and local radio and television broadcast facilities, major and local newspapers, magazines, public relations companies, major sports teams, public school systems, George Mason University, industry corporate headquarters, non-profit organizations, national associations, foundations, health organizations, political campaigns, military organizations, and many national and local government organizations.
 Mason students are highly regarded by area employers.

 Our alumni have gone on to have successful careers all over the world.
 In every concentration, students have followed their passion!
 There are many different ways you can pursue your dreams too!
 Talk to your professors who have information about the career you want to pursue, join campus organizations, and work as an intern!

 For information on how to find a job, please visit Career Services.